PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/dq.rst

       :class:`ComboAddress` where this query was received on.
       If the proxy protocol is used, this will contain the destination address from the proxy protocol header.

-  .. attribute:: DNSQuestion.phys_remoteaddr
+  .. attribute:: DNSQuestion.interface_remoteaddr

-      :class:`ComboAddress` of the physical requestor, that is, the physical network source address of the request.
+      :class:`ComboAddress` of the interface the requestor used, that is, the network source address of the request.

-  .. attribute:: DNSQuestion.phys_localaddr
+  .. attribute:: DNSQuestion.interface_localaddr

-      The physical :class:`ComboAddress` where this query was received on, which is one of the listening addresses of the recursor.
+      The :class:`ComboAddress` of the interface where this query was received on, which is one of the listening addresses of the recursor.

   .. attribute:: DNSQuestion.variable